 Review of applied quantitative methodological literature in criminology and criminal justice.
-Topics include analysis of data from randomized field experiments, interrupted time-series studies, regression discontinuity studies, instrumental variable estimation, treatment probability matching estimators, statistical power analysis, and study planning.
+Topics can include analysis of count data, data from randomized field experiments, interrupted time-series studies, longitudinal studies, regression discontinuity studies, instrumental variable estimation, treatment probability matching estimators, statistical power analysis, and study planning.

 CRJU 817 - Qualitative Research Methods and Data Analysis (3 Credits)

 Examination of the qualitative research paradigm and its contribution to social inquiry, including the collection, organization, and analysis of qualitative date.
 Collection and analytic strategies involve interviewing, observation, and textual analysis.